sumerc/sumerc.github.io/content/posts/making-python-fitter-and-faster.md

     Python is widely used across many industries, which has led to an extensive accumulation of quality profiling data.
 This data, drawn from real-world production workloads like [Instagram’s Cinder](https://www.youtube.com/watch?v=xGY45EmhwrE) and platforms like [speed.python.org](http://speed.python.org) and many more helps pinpoint hot spots.

     This data-driven approach ensures optimizations are targeted where they matter most.
 There was no room for premature optimization from the start.

-See, for example, [Shannon’s talk](https://www.youtube.com/watch?v=dgrtgtT-UXM), listing the execution time per component:
+    See [Shannon’s talk](https://www.youtube.com/watch?v=dgrtgtT-UXM), listing the execution time per component:

 ![Shannon's Talk](/shannon1.png)